richarddaniel/100daysofcodecpp/README.md

 Time spent, over or under, will be noted.

 If I cannot complete the problem using the resources available to me, I will mark it as incomplete and revisit it at the end of the 100 Days.

+Occasionally, if I feel it makes sense, I'll edit the challege to interact with a challenge already written.